JanaKhammash3/Repo/README.md

 > Note: .csv files are not included in the GitHub repo due to size restrictions and are listed in .gitignore.

 ### Credits
-- [Udacity GitHub Repository](https://github.com/udacity/pdsnd_github) – for the starter repository
+- [Udacity GitHub Repository](https://github.com/udacity/pdsnd_github) – for the starter repository.
-- [Pandas Documentation](https://pandas.pydata.org/docs/) – for data manipulation techniques
+- [Pandas Documentation](https://pandas.pydata.org/docs/) – for data manipulation techniques.
-- Various StackOverflow threads for troubleshooting tips
+- Various StackOverflow threads for troubleshooting tips.